teamosis/gethugothemes-documentation/content/agen/basic-configuration.md

 If your theme is not launched in your localhost, then check the `theme` name is correct in configure.toml file.
 Then run `hugo server` command again.

+## Default configuration
+In this project folder, you will find a file called `config.toml`.
+Open this file in any text editor or IDE.

+{{< contentblocklist "default-config/" "baseURL" "languageCode" "title" "theme" "summaryLength" "paginate" "disqusShortname" "googleAnalytics" >}}

+## Default Parameters
+In this project folder, you will find a file called `config.toml`.
+Open this file in any text editor or IDE.

+{{< contentblocklist "default-params/" "favicon" "logo" "logo_width" "logo_text" "description" "author" "image" "contact_form_action" "mainSections" "contact_info" "preloader" "social-la" >}}

 ## Sitewide configuration

 {{< contentblocklist "default-config/" "baseURL" "languageCode" "title" "theme" >}}